-There are a lot of military families who end up needing help with managing their debt.
-Although many people are able to buckle down and work their way out of debt, others may need external help.
+Many military families need help with managing their debt.
+Although some people are able to buckle down and work their way out of debt, others may need external help.
 One of the most common resources people turn to is a debt management plan.

 A debt management plan is a relationship that you establish with a counseling agency who might be able to negotiate a lower payment or lower interest rate to your creditors.
 In exchange, you pay the agency, who then pays the creditors directly.
 All this is done for a nominal set up fee, as well as a monthly fee to continue the plan, which usually lasts from 36-60 months.

 Debt management plans sound good on paper.
 You make one payment, and the company doles out the payments to each of your loans.
-You no longer have to worry about budgeting for multiple payments on different dates, you don’t have to worry about late payments.
-You might even have your total payments amounts lowered.
+You no longer have to worry about budgeting for multiple payments on different dates and you don’t have to worry about late payments.
+You might even have your total payment amounts lowered.
 Problem solved.
 Right?

 Unfortunately, probably not.